|

 During 1984, some parents brought civil charges against the diocese over

 Gauthe's activities, and later that same year, criminal charges were laid.
+In due course, Gauthe was sentenced to twenty

 years imprisonment, and one of the victims families who refused to settle